kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q94
 _Indications for splenectomy_ include all of the following, EXCEPT:

-	A. Thrombotic thrombocytopenic purpura (TTP) - T
+	A. Thrombotic thrombocytopenic purpura (TTP)
 	B. Felty syndrome
-	C. Thrombocytopenia associated with drug abuse - T
+	C. Thrombocytopenia associated with drug abuse
 	D. Sickle cell disease without hypersplenism
 	E. Splenomegaly related to haemodialysis

 #### Answer: E. Splenomegaly related to haemodialysis - *FALSE* = D. Sickle cell disease without hypersplenism - TRUE
 - Numerous reasons exist for splenectomy in the non-trauma setting.
 The incidence of elective splenectomy in the UK has declined as this was used in the staging of lymphomas previously.
-Any cause of hypersplenism or thrombocytopenia resulting from hypersplenism can justify a splenectomy, as very large spleens can be symptomatic as well as have a very high incidence of rupture from trauma.
+Any cause of hypersplenism or thrombocytopenia resulting from hypersplenism can justify a splenectomy, as very large spleens can be symptomatic as well as have a *very high incidence of rupture from trauma*.
 Spleens, occasionally can cause pressure symptoms if large enough.

 ### Q95
 The clinical presentation of _neurogenic shock_ includes which one of the following combinations of signs?